ribbons/Wii-Scale/README.md

 ## Configuration (optional)

-You can configure a different host, port and calibration.
+You can configure the host, port, calibration and displayed weight units.

 ### Access the web interface from other computers